schibler/254Project/README.md

    $ bin/opt -disable-output ../a.ll -passes=helloworld > output.dot
    ```

-The results of the graph should be printed to `output.dot`
+The results of the pass should be printed to `output.dot`